New development - sustainable energy requirements

 THIS MUST EXCEED 20% TO COMPLY WITH POLICY 6

-A list of the measures used for the calculations in Energy Table 1 is to be provided in the tables below.
-The total carbon savings from the measures must equal the carbon reductions cited in Energy Table 1.
+A list of the measures used for calculating the 20% reduction requirement in CO2 emissions is to be provided in Table 2 below.
+The total carbon savings from the renewable heat and energy generation measures must equal the carbon reductions cited in Energy Table 1.

 |TOTAL||[THIS MUST BE EQUAL TO “H” IN ENERGY TABLE 1]|